 When timber is harvested with consideration for future impacts, we responsibly produce a valuable resource and preserve forests for future generations.
-Planting cycles can be planned to maximise CO2 absorption and promote biodiversity.

 Most of the houses in Scotland are made of timber, but you may not immediately identify this because timber makes up the frame and internal structures of the house.
 Timber structures can be erected quickly, can help reduce the energy costs of a house and have better environmental credentials than most other construction materials.
 By using timber in construction we use less CO2.
 Using wood in construction also locks away the carbon for the lifetime of the building.